haninaCohenSt/DB5785_5041_8145/README.md

 # 📘 Stage C – Integration and Views

 This stage focuses on integrating our financial management system with another hotel department's database system.
-We received a backup of the Reception department's database and performed a complete integration process, creating views and complex queries that span both systems.
+We created a backup of the Reception department's database and performed a complete integration process, creating views and complex queries that span both systems.

 ---